903: The Pumaman

 There’s cherry Kool-Aid in my saline bottle.

 Kool-Aid is a flavored drink mix that has been popular with kids for decades.
 Invented by Nebraskan Edwin Perkins in 1927, seven flavors were initially available: cherry, grape, lemon-lime, orange, raspberry, root beer, and strawberry.
 In 1953, the brand was sold to General Foods.
 In the 1960s, the giant pitcher-shaped mascot Kool-Aid Man was introduced.
 He would exclaim, “Oh yeah!” after crashing through a wall.
-The name became associated with a bad bit of business in 1978 when 918 cultists committed suicide or were murdered in Jonestown, Guyana.
+The name became associated with a tragedy in 1978 when 918 cultists committed suicide or were murdered in Jonestown, Guyana.
 The phrase “drank the Kool-Aid” has come to mean a person has bought into a line of foolish thinking or dogma, although in fact the victims drank poison mixed with Kool-Aid competitor Flavor-Aid.

 An imitation of ‘70s funk songs that turned up on the soundtracks of porn movies and blaxploitation films; the theme from Shaft is a fairly iconic example.
 Also a possible nod to the 1972 album and song titled "Waka/Jawaka" by rock composer and friend of the show Frank Zappa.